Building Healthy Spaces

 Sustainability is seen as a holistic process, aiming to restore and maintain harmony between the natural and built environment and to create a centre that affirms human dignity whilst respecting the planet.

-The design proposes a series of passive design systems for a tropical hospital environment:
+The design proposes a series of passive design systems for a tropical hospital environment.

 The roof of the surgical ward acts as the building’s battery, providing sufficient area for the installation of solar panels.
 Double skinned vaulted roofs with high solar reflective index allow for passive ventilation, reducing the carbon footprint of the building.
-For the non -acute areas, natural convection is used to produce a breeze that simulates air conditioning.
+For the non-acute areas, natural convection is used to produce a breeze that simulates air conditioning.

 High thermal mass materials absorb excess heat, reducing peak temperatures and at the same time act as acoustic barriers during the rainy season.
 North – South orientation, roof overhangs and self-shaded massing reduce cooling demand.
 A central spine and main circulation act as the main drainage for storm water during the rainy season, taking full advantage of the sloping site.
 The construction of the hospital uses traditional materials and aims to deliver therapeutic and ecologically balanced design solutions in a tropical environment.